nepphhh/mystic/README.md

     npm install
     go get github.com/gorilla/websockets

-4) You should be able to build and run it now: gulp
+4) You should be able to build and run it now (make sure you're in the main directory): gulp & ./dist/ws-server (Linux) gulp; ./dist/ws-server.exe (Windows, in Powershell)